ryandem1/oar/README.md

 While the OAR framework does not have to necessarily be tied to any one specific implementation, I set out to make an implementation myself.
 This implementation includes:

-- A minimal backend written in Go that handles CUD test/action operations
+- A minimal backend written in Go that handles CRUD test/action operations
 - A Postgres DB that will be used for minimal relational data, more for the impressive BJSON performance.
 Most test results will be schema-less documents.

-The
 The hope is that test results have streamlined actionability and triaging software quality issues becomes engaging to all.

 ### Concepts